MicrosoftDocs/cpp-docs/docs/standard-library/local_t.md

 ## Remarks

-This struct is a pseudo-clock.
-Use it as an argument to the `time_point` template argument to indicate that the time_point represents local time. `local_t` doesn't specify the time zone of the local time.
+Use this struct as an argument to the `time_point` template argument to indicate that the time_point represents local time. `local_t` doesn't specify the time zone of the local time.

 As an example of how `local_t` is used, consider the declaration `local_days ld{Sunday[1] / January / 2021};` If you look at the declaration of `local_days`, you'll see that it ultimately resolves to `time_point<local_t, duration<long long>;`.
 In this case, `local_t` is being used to indicate that the time_point represents local time.